BarisAlbayrakIEEE/lock_free/README.md

 1. In case of a single producer (i.e. SPMC and SPSC), the competition between the single producer and the consumer(s) remain which means that the synchronization between the counterparts is still required.
-On the other hand, single consumer configuration is special and is explained in the next caution.
+On the other hand, the single consumer configuration is special and is explained in the next caution.
 As the single producer configuration has no effect on this design, I will use the same specialization for the following two configurations: MPMC and SPMC